ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

+ at any time during such period of post-release supervision shall subject the  defendant  to a further period of imprisonment up to the balance of the remaining period of post-release supervision,  not  to  exceed  five
+ S. 6471--A  13

- at any time during such period of post-release supervision shall subject the  defendant  to a further period of imprisonment up to the balance of the remaining period of post-release supervision,  not  to  exceed  five years;  provided,  however,  that a defendant serving a term of post-re- lease supervision for a conviction of a felony sex offense,  as  defined in  section 70.80 of this article, may be subject to a further period of imprisonment up to the balance of the remaining period  of  post-release supervision.
-NOTWITHSTANDING ANY OTHER PROVISION OF LAW TO THE CONTRA- RY, NO PERSON SERVING A PERIOD  OF  POST-RELEASE  SUPERVISION  SHALL  BE CONFINED  IN  A CORRECTIONAL FACILITY, INCLUDING A RESIDENTIAL TREATMENT FACILITY AS DEFINED IN SUBDIVISION SIX OF SECTION TWO OF THE  CORRECTION LAW,  EXCEPT  FOLLOWING A REVOCATION HEARING AS SET FORTH IN SECTION TWO
+ years;  provided,  however,  that a defendant serving a term of post-re- lease supervision for a conviction of a felony sex offense,  as  defined in  section 70.80 of this article, may be subject to a further period of imprisonment  up  to the balance of the remaining period of post-release supervision.
+NOTWITHSTANDING ANY OTHER PROVISION OF LAW TO THE  CONTRA- RY,  NO  PERSON  SERVING  A  PERIOD OF POST-RELEASE SUPERVISION SHALL BE CONFINED IN A CORRECTIONAL FACILITY, INCLUDING A  RESIDENTIAL  TREATMENT FACILITY  AS DEFINED IN SUBDIVISION SIX OF SECTION TWO OF THE CORRECTION LAW, EXCEPT FOLLOWING A REVOCATION HEARING AS SET FORTH IN  SECTION  TWO HUNDRED FIFTY-NINE-I OF THE EXECUTIVE LAW.
- S. 6471  13

- HUNDRED FIFTY-NINE-I OF THE EXECUTIVE LAW.
 Such maximum limits shall not preclude  a  longer period of further imprisonment for a violation where the defendant is subject to indeterminate and determinate sentences.
   2. Period of  post-release  supervision  for  other  than  felony  sex offenses.
 The  period  of  post-release  supervision  for a determinate sentence, other than a determinate sentence imposed  for  a  felony  sex offense  as defined in paragraph (a) of subdivision one of section 70.80 of this article, shall [be] NOT EXCEED five years except that:
   (a) such period shall [be] NOT EXCEED one year whenever a  determinate sentence  of  imprisonment  is  imposed  pursuant  to subdivision two of section 70.70 of this article or subdivision nine of  section  60.12  of this title upon a conviction of a class D or class E felony offense;
   (b)  such  period  shall be not [less than one year nor] more than two years whenever a determinate sentence of imprisonment is imposed  pursu- ant  to  subdivision two of section 70.70 of this article or subdivision nine of section 60.12 of this title upon a conviction of a  class  B  or class C felony offense;
   (c)  such  period  shall be not [less than one year nor] more than two years whenever a determinate sentence of imprisonment is imposed  pursu- ant  to [subdivision three or four of section 70.70 of this article upon conviction of a class D or class E felony offense or] subdivision ten of section 60.12 of this title;
   (d) such period shall be not [less than one and  one-half  years  nor] more than three years whenever a determinate sentence of imprisonment is imposed  pursuant to [subdivision three or four of section 70.70 of this article upon conviction of a class B felony or class  C  felony  offense or] subdivision eleven of section 60.12 of this title;
   (e)  such  period  shall be not [less than one and one-half years nor] more than three years whenever a determinate sentence of imprisonment is imposed pursuant to subdivision [three] TWO of  section  70.02  of  this article  or subdivision two or eight of section 60.12 of this title upon a conviction of a class D or class E violent felony offense or  subdivi- sion four, five, six, or seven of section 60.12 of this title;
   (f)  such  period  shall be not [less than two and one-half years nor] more than five years whenever a determinate sentence of imprisonment  is imposed  pursuant  to  subdivision  [three] TWO of section 70.02 of this article or subdivision two or eight of section 60.12 of this title  upon a conviction of a class B or class C violent felony offense.
   2-a.
 Periods of post-release supervision for felony sex offenses.
 The period of post-release supervision for a  determinate  sentence  imposed for  a felony sex offense as defined in paragraph (a) of subdivision one of section 70.80 of this article shall be as follows:
   (a) not [less than three years nor] more than  ten  years  whenever  a determinate  sentence of imprisonment is imposed pursuant to subdivision four of section 70.80 of this article upon a conviction of a class D  or class E felony sex offense;
+ S. 6471--A  14

   (b)  not [less than five years nor] more than fifteen years whenever a determinate sentence of imprisonment is imposed pursuant to  subdivision four  of  section  70.80  of this article upon a conviction of a class C felony sex offense;
   (c)  not  [less than five years nor] more than twenty years whenever a determinate sentence of imprisonment is imposed pursuant to  subdivision